redis-developer/redis-developer.github.io/docs/howtos/redistimeseries/using-dotnet/index.md

 ---
 id: index-usingdotnet
 title: Processing Time Series data with Redis and .NET
-sidebar_label: RedisTimeSeries and With .NET
+sidebar_label: Using RedisTimeSeries with .NET
 slug: /howtos/redistimeseries/using-dotnet
 authors: [steve]
 ---

 Time Series data can be used to measure anything from remote sensor readings to stock market feeds.
-Using time-series in .NET is a snap with Redis and [NRedisTimeSeries](https://github.com/RedisTimeSeries/NRedisTimeSeries), and in this tutorial, we'll explore how we can use them.
+Working with time series data in .NET is a snap with Redis and [NRedisTimeSeries](https://github.com/RedisTimeSeries/NRedisTimeSeries).
+In this tutorial, we'll explore how to use them together.

 ## Create your Project